JonasCandido/Aplay/README.md

 # Aplay
- A website created with Vite, React, and Jinkan API
+ A website created with Vite, React, and Jinkan API.
 ## How to run the project
 On your terminal (here I used bash for example), run:
 ```